echeran/smile-of-murugan/webbook/chapter06.md

 describe all these situations?
 The answer—probably surprisingly—is positive.
 Indeed they did.
-There was probably an evolution in this literature: it seems that the oldest poems could be classed under *kuṟiňci* and *pālai*, i.e. dealing with the immediate erotic union and with the elopement of the girl; while the two *tiṇais* dealing with ill-matched union seem to be later additions: not additions of the theoreticians, though, in search of pedantic completion,
+There was probably an evolution in this literature: it seems that the oldest poems could be classed under *kuṟiñci* and *pālai*, i.e. dealing with the immediate erotic union and with the elopement of the girl; while the two *tiṇais* dealing with ill-matched union seem to be later additions: not additions of the theoreticians, though, in search of pedantic completion,